 Selecting the right builder is by far the most important step of the entire home building process.
 After all, you’re placing your confidence in someone who will be responsible for making sure your home is built exactly the way you want it, at the price you expect, in the time-frame you desire – all while coordinating with the local building department and an army of contractors responsible for bringing it all together.
 Choose a knowledgeable builder with a helpful attitude that has your best interest at heart.
 Do your research!
 Ask for a list of completed homes they have built.
 Get names and phone numbers of their past clients.
 A good builder will be happy to provide as many references as you want.

 Even if your builder says they handle everything from start to finish, it doesn’t hurt to do some research on the contractors that will be involved in the construction of your home.
 How long has your builder worked with these contractors?
 Can you see examples of work they have done before?
 Don’t be afraid to ask to speak with the contractors directly.
 If they ignore your request, that’s a pretty good indication of how responsive they’ll be if problems arise.
 Ask for a detailed listing of all the costs involved with the building of your home.
 As a general rule, the cost of site improvements should be no more than 20 percent of the home and land cost combined.
 If something seems out of line, get an independent estimate or ask your builder to explain the additional cost.
 Don’t get rushed into making a decision, no matter how much in demand their services may be.
 And never, ever pay a deposit on the first meeting.

-Even the best-made plans often go astray.
+Even the best-laid plans often go astray.
 Mother Nature doesn’t always cooperate.
 Contractors get delayed.
 Mistakes happen.
 Unforeseen problems creep up.
-Patience and understanding are vital if you are to make it all the way to completion in good spirits.
+Patience and understanding are vital if you are to make it to completion in good spirits.
 If something can go wrong, it usually will.
 Keep things in perspective.
-And no matter what happens, always have a sense of humor!
+And no matter what happens, always keep your sense of humor!